 A wide variety of stress responses have been noted for fishes.
 Corresponding elevations in cortisol can vary among species and/or among developmental stages of a species.
 Potential stressors for fish include fluctuations in temperature, salinity, pH, and/or available oxygen; insufficient food supply; predation; and exposure to toxins.
 Anthropogenic sounds may also cause a physiological stress response in fishes.
 In fishes, stress responses to anthropogenic sounds have not been documented in the wild and have been primarily studied in laboratory experiments on freshwater fish.
 In one study, goldfish were exposed to continuous sounds at 170 underwater dB.
 Their stress response was estimated by measuring corticosteroid levels, but no significant increases in corticosteroid concentrations were found.
 In another study, common carp, gudgeon, and European perch were exposed to shipping noise at 153 underwater dB and continuous white noise of comparable intensity for 30 minutes.
 Their stress response was estimated by measuring excreted cortisol.
 All three species responded with increased cortisol secretion when exposed to ship noise, but no elevation was noted in fish exposed to continuous white noise.

 One long-term study examined a number of measures of stress response in cultured rainbow trout kept in 9.1 m in diameter aquaculture tank.
 Experimental fish were kept in a noisy tank (150 underwater dB) for eight months, starting shortly after they hatched from eggs.
 A control group from the same batch of eggs was maintained in the same way as the noise-exposed animals, except that their tank was kept far quieter (115 underwater dB).
-At the end of the experiment, fish were not only examined for hormone levels, but also for immunological response, which are often highly correlated with very subtle stress.
+At the end of the experiment, fish were not only examined for hormone levels, but also for immunological responses, which are often highly correlated with very subtle stress.
 In such studies, fish are challenged with bacteria and stressed animals come down with the disease much more often than animals that are not stressed.
 The scientists found that there was no difference in stress responses in the control and experimental animals, leading to the hypothesis, at least for rainbow trout, that moderately increased sound levels do not result in stress.
 An alternative hypothesis is that fish are initially stressed but, over time, they habituate to the sound and their stress response disappears.

 Laboratory studies cannot, however, always inform us about the reactions of wild species.
 In addition, there is often the problem that in taking samples to test for hormone levels the very act of sampling may cause stress.
 Additional studies need to be conducted on other species and exposure to long-term noise in the field in order to further understand the relationship between human generated sound and the physiological condition of fishes.